 If you are trying to sell your house, noisy neighbors can be a dealbreaker for certain buyers.
 It can especially be an inconvenience for remote workers and families, who make up a large part of the buying pool today.

 Dealing with noisy neighbors can be problematic.
 But there are ways to still achieve a high price with good buyers when selling, despite the noise levels of your neighbors.

 Here’s what to do when selling a house with noisy neighbors and the best ways to deal with the issue.

-Confronting hard situations is one of the hardest things to do in life.
-However, if it’s a matter of you selling your house or not, it is worth it.
+Confronting people can be one of the hardest things to do in life.
+However, if it’s a matter of you selling your house or not, it’s worth it.
 Walk up to your neighbor’s door, give it a firm knock, and confront them directly.
-There is a chance your neighbors aren’t aware of how noisy they are.
-This, of course, is the optimistic view that all humans are innately good and kind (ha!).
-But for now, let’s give them the benefit of the doubt.
+After all, there is a chance your neighbors aren’t aware of how noisy they are.

 4. Schedule Showings During Quiet Times

 Another way to prevent noisy neighbors from causing an issue when selling your house is to schedule showings during quieter times of the day.
 This strategy isn’t a guaranteed way to deal with your noisy neighbors.
 There’s some tact and luck involved to have it work successfully.